Have your say on future community facilities for Willoughby

 Sports and recreational facilities are not part of this assessment (for example playgrounds, aquatic centres, tennis courts, open space and parks, off-leash dog parks, pavilions, indoor and outdoor sports courts).

 Would you like to discuss this subject further?
-Join us at a consultation sessions in June.
+Join us at a consultation session in June.
 Refreshments will be provided.
 Please complete the form below to express your interest in attending.
 You will be contacted by a Council officer to confirm your registration.

-Tuesday 24 June 2.30pm-4pm at Chatswood Library
+Tuesday 24 June 2.30pm-4pm at Chatswood Library REGISTRATIONS NOW CLOSED

-Tuesday 24 June 5.30pm-7pm at Chatswood Library
+Tuesday 24 June 5.30pm-7pm at Chatswood Library REGISTRATIONS NOW CLOSED

-Wednesday 2nd July 6pm-7.30pm held online
+Wednesday 2nd July 6pm-7.30pm held online REGISTRATIONS NOW CLOSED

 For further information or assistance, please contact Susan Chen susan.chen@willoughby.nsw.au or call 02 9777 7592.